bergesinstitute/graf-method/book-4-unit-6.md

 compuesto (*yo he manejado*) equivale al *present perfect* (*I have driven*); el pretérito pluscuamperfecto (*yo había manejado*) equivale al *past perfect* (*I had driven*)—.

-💂 The use of the compound tenses is very similar to English in its two versions - the *pretérito perfecto compuesto* tense (*yo he manejado*) is equivalent to the *present perfect* (*I have driven*); the *pretérito pluscuamperfecto* tense (*yo había manejado*) is equivalent to *past perfect* (*I had driven*).
+💂 The use of the compound tenses is very similar to English in its two versions — the *pretérito perfecto compuesto* tense (*yo he manejado*) is equivalent to the *present perfect* (*I have driven*); the *pretérito pluscuamperfecto* tense (*yo había manejado*) is equivalent to *past perfect* (*I had driven*).

-### Pretérito perfecto compuesto / present perfect
+### Pretérito perfecto compuesto (present perfect)

 Principalmente tenemos dos usos, en inglés y en español: